ebcarty/k8s/README.md

-# k8s
+# Kubernetes
-Kubernetes demo and resources.
+Kubernetes demo and resources for setting up clusters on AWS and running quick demos.